Flottegurke/dotfiles/README.md

 ### 5. Applying hyprland dotfiles
 1. To apply the hyprland config, the old one needs to get semooved first: `rm ~/.config/hypr/hyprland.conf`
 2. Now, make shure the `/hyp` directory is filly empty: `ls ~/.config/hypr/`-
-3. Finnaly, the hyprland dotfiles can be imported: `stow hyprland`
+3. Finnaly, the hyprland dotfiles can be imported: `stow hyprland` and `stow hyprmocha`
 > [!NOTE]
 >  all `stow` command sneed to get executed in the root directory of the `dotfiles` repo:
 > ```shell